 When it comes to science, objectivity matters.
 There are troubling trends in online content, such as opinion journalism and advocacy journalism, that hurt the public’s ability to understand what’s really going on.
 Meanwhile, online content is more subjective than ever, according to a RAND Corporation report analyzing 15 news outlets over 3 decades.
 A Pew Research Center study found that many articles are written in a way that makes it hard to tell the difference between fact and opinion, and politics has a huge influence.
 It is now becoming controversial to even strive for objectivity in reporting at all – but it shouldn’t be.

 We don't think advertisers should drive the discussion.

 Ads are a way of life on the internet.
-You know the kind — annoying pop-ups, unrelated images and gifs interrupting the flow of an article that you’re trying to read, and page margins littered with graphics asking you to buy things.
+You know the kind — annoying pop-ups, unrelated images or gifs interrupting the flow of an article you’re trying to read, page margins littered with graphics asking you to buy things.

-But what about advertisements you can’t see as clearly?
+But what about the advertisements you can’t see as clearly?
 Believe it or not, a lot of what you read online might be paid for by sponsors.
 This content goes by many names in the industry — SEO content, sponsored content, native advertising, and more.
-Articles are written to promote a product, brand, or business but are disguised as informative content.
+Many articles are written to promote a product, brand, or business, but are disguised as informative content.
 Websites make money by charging businesses a fee for posting this content and intermingling it with their regular content.

-Sometimes sites are kind enough to tag these posts as “sponsored,” but they are not always required to and may be indistinguishable from the real thing.
-They may contain links back to product pages, or simply contain commonly searched keywords that are associated with a brand or product that the company wants to promote.
+Sometimes sites are kind enough to tag these posts as “sponsored,” but they are not always so obvious.
+They may contain links back to product pages, which are more obvious.
+Or they may contain commonly searched keywords that are associated with a brand or product the company wants to promote.

 Help Sciworthy stay impartial

 The good news is, we are a non-profit.
-So, you help us avoid having to run ads by donating to us one time or joining our Patreon community.
-No donation is too small.
-You get free stuff for helping us out.
+So, you help us avoid having to run ads or appeal to emotion by donating to us once or becoming a member.